codingMustache/codingMustache/README.md

 ## Joke of the Day

-How are false teeth like stars?
-They come out at night!
+What did the ocean say to the beach?
+Thanks for all the sediment.

 ## Daily Trivia

-What was the name given to Android 4.3?
+Which programming language was developed by Sun Microsystems in 1995?
- 1. Jelly Bean
+ 1. Solaris OS
- 2. Froyo
+ 2. Python
- 3. Nutella
+ 3. C++
- 4. Lollipop
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Jelly Bean
+  Java
 </details>